 - Multi-media impact may be diminished or absent for those who can enjoy only portions of a presentation because of visual, auditory, mobility, or cognitive limitations.

 - Web and document forms and controls are often unusable impacting the ability to purchase products, apply for employment, or otherwise submit information.

 - Motion, timeouts, and other dynamics can startle, distract, or in some cases, trigger seizures for those with cognitive impairments, or alienate anyone who may need more time to read and understand the content.

-The need for website accessibility impacts practically anyone with an online presence, whether within corporations or government agencies.
+The need for website accessibility impacts practically anyone with an online presence, whether within education, corporations or government agencies.
 Even those in the legal field have had complaints filed against them.
 While businesses are familiar with Americans with Disabilities Act (ADA) Title III requirements that enable those with disabilities to access and navigate brick-and-mortar stores and offices, many are getting caught off guard with how the expectations of access are being applied to websites.
 After all, internet dependence is growing as daily functions—scheduling appointments, making purchases, banking, applying for jobs, and more—increasingly move online and to mobile apps.

 Organizations can follow widely recognized standards to make their content accessible to and usable by everyone, including individuals with visual, auditory, mobility, or cognitive disabilities.
 But for teams which are completely new to accessibility, a simple checklist that lays out some of the most common elements affected by these standards can be a great starting point.